Do you want to password protect a form on your WordPress website?

-You will now be able to enter a password.
+Next, you will need to enter a password.
 You may also enter a display message if you want to.

 Now, when someone visits a post or page with that form on, they will see the rest of the content but not the form itself.

-You could also use this method to password protect forms in widgetized areas such as your sidebar.
+You could also use this method to password protect forms in widget areas such as your sidebar.

-As you can see, outside of just password protection, the form locker also offers other advanced features like limiting total number of entries, restricting access to logged in users only, and even enabling form submissions for only certain dates.
+Outside of just password protection, form locker also offers other advanced features like limiting the total number of entries, restricting access to logged-in users only, and even enabling form submissions for only certain dates.

 However if you’re looking for a free option to password protect your form, then see option #2.